-Established in 1984, Midwest Express built a small hubbing operation at Milwaukee, focusing on all first class service.
+Established in 1984, Midwest Express built a small hubbing operation at Milwaukee, focusing on all first-class service, which in this case actually worked.
 With support of parent company, Kimberly-Clark, the airline expanded very slowly, and was profitable.

 Split off from its paper-company parent, Midwest did fine until 9/11 changed airline economics and consumer flows.